 - Rebels neutralized for illegal gathering

 Two completely different things right?
-The difference in terms like “freedom fighters” vs “rebels,” “gunned down” vs “neutralized,” or “protest” vs “illegal gathering” has a huge effect on readers.
+The difference in terms like “freedom fighters” and “rebels” or “gunned down” and “neutralized” or “protest” and “illegal gathering” have a huge effect on readers.

-Now that we’ve looked at how connotations are used in writing, let’s look at an example from H. P. Lovecraft’s The Call of Cthulhu to see how connotative language is used effectively in literature to build mood.
+Now that we’ve looked at how connotations are used in news-writing, let’s look at an example from H. P. Lovecraft’s The Call of Cthulhu to see how connotations are used effectively in literature to build mood.

 Word choice plays a huge role in Lovecraft’s stories.
-What does he mean when he uses words like “merciful, placid, terrifying, deadly,” etc.?
+What does he mean when he uses connotative words like “merciful, placid, terrifying, deadly,” etc.?
 Is he using them literally?
-Is he playing with irony?
+Ironically?
 As a method of juxtaposition?
 Not all of these terms are used connotatively, but they’re all used expressively.
-Read Lovecraft’s excerpt again and think about how he uses terms literally and non-literally to expert effect.
+So consider reading Lovecraft’s excerpt again and think about how he uses terms literally and non-literally to expert effect.

-For more specific connotation examples, let’s look to William Shakespeare’s Romeo and Juliet, Act I, Scene III:
+For a more specific connotation example, let’s look to William Shakespeare’s Romeo and Juliet, Act I, Scene III:

 Connotative Words Become Symbols